destiny-evidence/destiny-repository/docs/procedures/batch-importing.rst

 Callbacks
 ---------

-An optional callback parameter can be provided where the importer can receive a POST request with the batch summary (:class:`ImportBatchSummary <app.domain.imports.models.models.ImportBatchSummary>`).
+An optional callback parameter can be provided where the importer can receive a POST request with the batch summary (:class:`ImportBatchSummary <app.domain.imports.models.models.ImportBatchSummary>`) once the batch has finished processing.

 Collision Handling
 ------------------